OVERVIEW

 Beyond the raft of changes legislated in 2018 and implemented in 2021, the Residential Tenancies Act and its associated regulations are undergoing further changes as outlined in Victoria’s Housing Statement.
 The Housing Statement is a policy document introduced by the Victorian Government that enacts significant legislative and regulatory reforms to the real estate sector.

-Major reforms to the Residential Tenancies Act will come into effect on 25 November 2025, and the REIV has been working closely with policymakers and Consumer Affairs Victoria—providing industry feedback and advocating for targeted training as these changes take shape.
+Major reforms to the Residential Tenancies Act came into effect on 25 November 2025, and in March 2026, the REIV has been working closely with policymakers and Consumer Affairs Victoria to provide industry feedback and advocate for targeted training as these changes take shape.